 Experience Cambodia and Vietnam from a truly different perspective – the waters of the mighty Mekong River.
 Sail for eight days aboard a classic riverboat from Ho Chi Minh City to Siem Reap.
-Discover Phnom Penh, roam the famous floating markets of Cai Bei, and explore the stilt village of Chnok Tru.
+Discover Phnom Penh, roam the famous floating markets of Cai Bei, and watch the sun rise over Angkor Wat.
 There’s an incredible (and incredibly beautiful) view of Southeast Asia that’s waiting for you.

-Sail the mighty Mekong, explore floating markets and villages, discover Phnom Penh and get to know the locals of Kampong Chhnang, lay eyes on ancient Angkor Wat
+Sail the mighty Mekong, explore floating markets, discover Phnom Penh and get to know the locals of Kampong Chhnang, lay eyes on ancient Angkor Wat

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.